-Mounting: Main Control Enclosure
+Mounting - Main Control Enclosure

 After installing the Search Coil Assembly, select a place to mount the Main Control Enclosure for ease of operation.
 Avoid high vibration areas.
-Note the length of interconnecting cables and the location of the connectors on the receiver and transmitter coils.
+Note the length of interconnecting cables and the location of the connectors on the coil.
 Locate the Control Enclosure on the same side of the conveyor frame as the connectors for ease in routing the cables.